Repeating a class

 • ART 115 Basic Design will only count toward your total credits once.

-• ART 131A and ART 131B are both called Drawing I, but they have different course numbers.
+• ART 131A and ART 131B are both called Drawing I, but they have different numbers.
 If you took both, you would not be repeating classes.

 How taking a mutually exclusive course will affect you